AANovokhatskiy/pyscarcopula/docs/guide/parallelism.md

 ## Correctness and thread safety

+Each submitted batch captures the caller's C floating-point environment and applies it on workers before numerical work.
+Worker defaults therefore do not change the arithmetic contract between serial and parallel execution.

 Parallel kernels use a stable block partition and deterministic result placement.
 With identical inputs and random draws, the tested row, grid, and conditional-sampling paths agree between `n_threads=1` and